admndrsn/textxd-2020.github.io/content/authors/maryam-vareth/_index.md

 # Username (this should match the folder name)
 authors:
-- caroline
+- maryam

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: UCSF
+role: UC Berkeley - UCSF

 # Organizations/Affiliations
 organizations:
-- name: UCSF
+- name: UC Berkeley - UCSF
   url: ""

 # Short bio (displayed in user profile at end of posts)